Roblox/open-eval/README.md

    - **Access Permissions**: `studio-evaluations`
    - **Operations**: `create`
    - Set an expiration date (recommended: 90 days)
-4. Save and copy the generated key, which will be used as <your_api_key> in following commands.
+4. Save and copy the generated key, which will be used as <OPEN_EVAL_API_KEY> in following commands.

 ## Quick Start